sekhar989/fromScratch/README.md

 The list will be increasing with time..

 *Note: All the algorithms are coded using Python programming language.
-I plan to implement the same using other programming languages of interset, which will serve as a process of grasping the programming language of interest.
+I plan to implement the same using other programming languages of interset (e.g. C++, Rust or Node), which will serve as a process of grasping the programming language.
 The codes will be written keeping the algorithm efficiency i.e.* $Big(O)$ *, in mind but is not recommended to use them in production system.
 It is purely for learning and understanding purpose.*